Spurn Point: From Nervous Novice to Hopeful Birdwatcher

 Large flock of wadersLarge flock of waders

-I raised my camera, but their movements were too quick and agile to track effectively.
-I only managed one decent photo, and even that required a heavy crop.
+The cause?
+A pair of Hobbies, darting through the air with incredible speed.
+I raised my camera, their movements too quick to track effectively, but I managed one decent photo, a hard-won trophy.

 Peregrine falcon in flightHobby in flight